alimasyhuriasghor/algorithm-and-data-structure/README.md

 Indonesia Belajar also borrowed the references from grokking algorithm book.
 The book is also available online, you can [click here](https://www.manning.com/books/grokking-algorithms) to learn furthermore about what grokking algorithms book is.

 # Who is Indonesia Belajar?
-Indonesia Belajar is a YouTube channel's name that teach mainly about Python and Data Science.
+Indonesia Belajar is a YouTube channel's name that teaches mainly about Python and Data Science.
 The real name of the person is **Setia Budi**, **Setia Budi** is a Lecturer and a content creator.
 For more information about who Setia Budi is, you can click to either of these links:
 - [GitHub](https://github.com/boedybios/).
 - [Linkedin](https://www.linkedin.com/in/boedybios/).
 - [Instagram](https://www.instagram.com/BelajarIDN/).